'Everything blew apart': Tornado survivors in Lee County, Alabama, tally the destruction

 The tornadoes left a trail of destruction, including in the rural community of Beauregard.

-Officials said the death toll was expected to rise as crews dug through the rubble Monday searching for the many reported missing.
+Officials said the death toll was expected to rise as crews dug through the rubble Monday searching for those who were reported missing.

-"I'm still thanking God I'm among the living," John Jones, who has lived in Lee County most of his life, told The Associated Press.
+"I'm still thanking God I'm among the living," John Jones, who has lived in Beauregard most of his life, told The Associated Press.

 Liz Hickman was at her home with her two granddaughters and their mother when she heard what "sounded like a train or something coming through."
 She said the duration of the tornado "felt like forever, but it didn't last maybe three to four minutes."